Pokémon: Destiny Deoxys: Box office

 The film did not make it into the top 10 box office films in Japan due to the success of American blockbuster movies that year.
 However, it was ranked as the No. 1 anime film that year with $34m in box office sales, beating out Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey ($26.5m), Detective Conan: Magician of the Silver Sky (Detective Conan feature film, $22m), Crayon Shin-chan: The Storm Called: The Kasukabe Boys of the Evening Sun ($11m), Naruto the Movie: Ninja Clash in the Land of Snow ($11m), Innocence ($8m), Steamboy ($8m) and Inuyasha the Movie: Fire on the Mystic Island ($7m).
 Its overall ranking is seventh place.
 The film was the tenth highest-grossing film in Japan for the year behind The Lord of the Rings: The Return of the King, Harry Potter and the Prisoner of Azkaban, Howl's Moving Castle, Crying Out Love in the Center of the World, The Last Samurai, Spider-Man 2, The Day After Tomorrow, Finding Nemo, and Troy.

 Critical reception

-Pokemon: Destiny Deoxys generally got negative reviews.
-DVD Talk gave it a negative review saying that "I didn't find much of the film that was much superior to an average episode of Pokemon" and "unless you have a die-hard Pokemon fan in your household, this DVD should just be skipped".
-BellaOnline gave it a negative review saying that "while Pokemon: Destiny Deoxys is a decent film, I was rather disappointed by the lack of effort Miramax put into the DVD extras on this release" and that "however, if you are a fan of the Pokemon anime, you should purchase this DVD for your collection".
+The English dub for Pokémon: Destiny Deoxys received generally negative reviews.
+DVD Talk gave it a negative review saying that "I didn't find much of the film that was much superior to an average episode of Pokémon" and "unless you have a die-hard Pokemon fan in your household, this DVD should just be skipped".
+BellaOnline gave it a negative review saying that "while Pokémon: Destiny Deoxys is a decent film, I was rather disappointed by the lack of effort Miramax put into the DVD extras on this release" and that "however, if you are a fan of the Pokémon anime, you should purchase this DVD for your collection".